krishnaaaaxo/sentiments_analyser/README.md

 **`getTickerNews()`**

 This endpoint will get the news and tweets regarding a certain stock ticker.
-The `fetched_news` will do a HTML scrape of www.finviz.com website for news and the links to the article, while tweets will return all the recent tweets within today and the previous day.
+The `fetched_news` will do a web scrape of www.finviz.com website for news and the links to the article, while tweets will return all the recent tweets within today and the previous day.

 **Endpoint**